The Inland Taipan has the most toxic venom of any land snake in the world.

 By contrast, less venomous snakes such as cobras and vipers that live in the more densely populated continents of Asia and Africa kill tens of thousands of people every year.

-Anyone out and about in the Australian bush should carry a couple of broad elastic pressure bandages.
+Anyone out and about in the Australian bush should carry a couple of broad elastic pressure bandages and become familiar with first aid for any snake bite.

 All Australian hospitals and medical clinics carry specific antivenes, as well as kits that enable the staff to identify the type of snake by taking a swab of the bite site.
 It is not necessary to kill or capture the snake in order to identify it.
 You are just putting yourself at added risk of being bitten.